 - Center for Real Estate Studies

-To learn more about these centers, click here.
+To learn more about these centers, as well as the additional Institutes, Programs and Projects click here.

 Project-Based Learning Courses

 Students who enroll in one of the NYLS’s project-based learning courses work closely in a small team with faculty and fellow students to complete a project for an outside client.
 These year-long courses are offered for 2, 3, or 4 credits, and on a Pass-Fail or graded basis, as decided by the professor.
 To review a list of courses, click here.